 - Cooked Quinoa 21g

-I haven’t put these on the actual list as they often come in at different carbohydrate values depending on the type and brand, but they can play an integral role in a low carb diet due to them being filling and low GI.
-They usually come in at either zero or very low carb, and can be used as actual meal replacements.
-They are especially good in you want to boost your metabolism to burn fat fat more efficiently; or you’re in training and want to cut fat and build muscle then you may wish to use a protein supplement.
+Protein powders usually come in at either zero or very low carb and can be used as actual meal replacements.
+They are especially good in you want to boost your metabolism to burn fat fat more efficiently.
+Or, if you’re in training and want to cut fat and build muscle then you may wish to use a protein supplement.

-You may find this list has some very interesting facts that you may not have realised when it comes to carbohydrates in foods.
-For instance, white potatoes come in at 17g carbs versus cashew nuts that are actually a whopping 30g carbs.
-Who would have ever guessed that potatoes actually contain almost half the carbs as a nut!
+You may find this list has some very interesting facts that you haven’t realised when it comes to carbohydrates in foods.
+For instance, white potatoes come in at 17g carbs, versus cashew nuts that are actually a whopping 30g carbs.
+Who would have ever guessed that potatoes actually contain almost half the carbs as a nut?

 - All kinds of oils